amanda-matthes/cache_timing/README.md

     So the difference is there but not always.
 Try re- running this a couple of times.
 I found that the second access is on average 3.5x faster.
-We can see that the effects of caching are definitely noticebale
+We can see that the effects of caching are definitely noticeable
     but quite hard to predict and reproduce.

     -----------------------------------------------------